pattyjk/lacto_genomes/roary_workflow.md

-# Pangenomes with Prokka and Roary
+# Pangenomes with Prokka and Roary and ANI with FastANI
 ## Annotate genomes with Prokka
 ```
 #conda install -c conda-forge -c bioconda prokka